obsidianmd/obsidian-developer-docs/en/Community directory/Organizations.md

 The invitation appears under **Pending invitations** until the person accepts it.

 ## Delete an organization

+You can't delete an organization that still owns any plugin or theme entries. [[Manage your plugin or theme#Transfer ownership|Transfer]] or archive them first.

 > [!warning] Deleting an organization is permanent
 > This removes the organization, its members, any pending invitations, and its public profile.